Meekz-h/caloriesplanner/journals/mico_hernandez.md

 # 4/27/2023

 All the deliverables we're completed and this is probably my last journal entry.
 I've enjoyed every day working with this team and im proud of what we accomplished

+# 4/28/2023

+Submitting project today, just have to merge journals.